gcallah/MiscWriting/Art/ConservativeArt.md

 it to be a mongrel beast of low breeding: art is its own species, as is politics, but "conservative art" tries to force them to produce fertile offspring.
-"Progressive art" of course has the exact same problem: it merely has the advantage over conservative art in being fashionable.
+"Progressive art" of course has the exact same problem: it merely has the advantage over conservative art of being fashionable.

 To the extent that progressive art is actually "better" than conservative art, I think it is largely the effect of ambition: for a budding artist with talent, it will be obvious that